kayla-manning/election-analysis-2020/posts/final.md

 <img src="https://render.githubusercontent.com/render/math?math=\hat{y} = g(\alpha %2B \beta_1\text{avg_state_poll} %2B \beta_2\text{incumbent} %2B \beta_3\text{q1_gdp_growth} %2B \beta_4\text{prev_dem_margin} %2B \beta_5\text{black_change} %2B \beta_6\text{age20_change} %2B \beta_7\text{age65_change})">

 To gauge public opinion, the model includes average *state-level polls*[^survey-monkey] in the final 4 weeks before the election.
 Election-year *Q1 GDP growth* captures the state of the economy, and the *incumbency* term accounts for the [incumbent](../posts/incumbency.md) advantage.
 Since past elections serve as excellent predictors for future elections, the forecast includes a term for the difference between Democratic and Republican state-level two-party vote share in the *previous election*.
-Lastly, *demographic variables*--the change in the state's Black population, age 20-30 population, and age 65+ population--capture the impact of shifting demographics on election outcomes.
+Lastly, *demographic variables*[^demographics-2018]--the change in the state's Black population, age 20-30 population, and age 65+ population--capture the impact of shifting demographics on election outcomes.
 The Appendix includes a graph of the model's [coefficients](../figures/final/coeff_table.html), further discussion about each variable, and a more detailed description of how I arrived at my prediction from this model.

 ### Out-of-Sample Validation